useblocks/sphinx-needs/docs/configuration.rst

 ``needs_layouts`` is used to define own grid-based layouts with custom data.

-Please read :ref:`layouts_styles` for detailed information.
+Please read :ref:`layouts_styles` for a lot more detailed information.

 ``needs_layouts`` must be a dictionary and each key represents a layout.
 A layout must define the used grid-system and a layout-structure.
 Example::